Market-Connections Professional Resume Writing Services

 2. CHOOSE YOUR PHOTO.
 Pick an image that looks professional and clear.
 Focus on your face and use flattering natural light.

 3. ADD KEYWORDS.
-Help recruiters and automated search tools to find you.
+Help recruiters and automated search tools find you.
 Browse through job descriptions and resumes for keywords that are popular in your field and include them in your profile, including the headline and summary.

 4. CUSTOMIZE YOUR LINKEDIN URL.
 LinkedIn gives your profile a URL, but you can customize your LinkedIn URL to something that you like better or might work more effectively for you.
 If your name is already taken, use a slight variation with your middle initial or hometown.